linkml/linkml/docs/howtos/ontologies-as-values.md

 Let's say we want to model associations between genes and phenotypes.
-This is a standard use case for biological ontologies - creating *annotation* that associate some kind of entity with a descriptor.
+This is a standard use case for biological ontologies - creating *annotations* that associate some kind of entity with a descriptor.

 In the simplest case, this might be communicated by a two-column file